Earth SciencesFind a programme

 Professor Michael Kendall, (Professor), Application of global, theoretical and exploration seismology to studying a wide range of geological settings.

-Dr Simon Kohn, (Reader), Experimental mineralogy; silicate melts; volatile components in the Earth' s mantle.
+Professor Simon Kohn, (Professor), Experimental mineralogy; silicate melts; volatile components in the Earth' s mantle.

 Professor Heidy Mader, (Professor), Geophysical fluid dynamics with particular emphasis on volcanic and glaciological flows and multiphase phenomena.

 Professor Rich Pancost, (Professor, Head of School of Earth Sciences), Geomicrobiology; Preservation of Organic Matter; Proxies for Paleoclimate Reconstruction

 Dr Ian Parkinson, (Reader), Climate change and the evolution of oxygen in the atmosphere; evolution of seawater chemistry; geochemistry; isotopes; mantle geochemistry; petrology.